-Women Maturing Faster than Men and Other Gender Myths: The Truth Behind Popular Beliefs
+Women Mature Faster and Other Gender Myths: The Truth Behind Popular Beliefs

 Remember that ‘friendly advice’ or those bits of ‘wisdom’ we used to hear growing up?
 They were everywhere – at family gatherings, adult conversations, and even in movies and telenovelas.
-Sure, there might have been a tiny grain of truth in some of them, but regrettably, some of these notions have morphed and contorted over time, conveniently excusing men and unfairly burdening women with blame and responsibility.
+At some point, some of them had tiny grains of truth in them.
+As they became de-bunked or better understood, they stayed rooted in everyday conversation and to this day still conveniently excuse men and unfairly burden women with blame and responsibility.

-It's high time we sift through the truth and fiction, don't you think?
-So, let's dive into these so-called nuggets of wisdom and see what they're really made of.
+It's time we sift through the truth and fiction.
+Dive into these so-called nuggets of wisdom and see what they're really made of.

 Women Mature Faster Than Men